Sandwich cookies: Incredibly fattening and unhealthy. Specially back when trans-fats were used in bulk to form the filling.

 How to make the keto strawberry sandwich cookies

-In a large bowl, mix all of the dry ingredients really well, then add in the cold butter, cut into pieces.
+Add all dry ingredients to a large bowl and mix really well, then add in the cold butter, cut into pieces.

 Squeeze the butter and dry mixture through your fingers, until it all comes together into a humid sort of flour.
 You should feel no pieces of butter left.